gdsbook/book/notebooks/02_geospatial_computational_environment.md

 client-server architecture.
 This means the computation is decoupled from the interface.
 This decoupling allows each to be hosted in the most convenient and efficient solution.
-For example, you might be following this book interactively in your laptop.
-In this case, it is likely both the server that runs all the Python computations you specify in code cells (what we call the _kernel_) is running locally, and you are interacting with it through your browser of preference.
+For example, you might be following this book interactively on your laptop.
+In this case, it is likely both the server that runs all the Python computations you specify in code cells (what we call the _kernel_) is running on your laptop, and you are interacting with it through your browser of preference.
 But the same technology could power a situation where your kernel is running in a cloud data center, and you interact with Jupyter Lab from a tablet.

-Jupyter Lab' interface has three main areas: [^jlab]
+Jupyter Lab' interface has three main areas.
+These are shown in Figure 4. [^jlab]

 [^jlab]: Depending on the version of JupyterLab you are using, the layout and appearance may slightly change.